Yogi Bear (film): Production

+The Basket-Nabber 2000 from the film at Warner Bros.
+Studios Burbank.

 Filming

 In October 2008, it was announced that a live-action/animated Yogi Bear film was in the works.
 Ash Brannon was originally hired to direct the film, but was replaced by Eric Brevig (Journey to the Center of the Earth 3-D) when it was decided that the film would be produced in 3D.
 Principal photography took place on the Lake Whakamaru Reserve, Waikato, New Zealand as it was winter in the Northern Hemisphere, and to wait for summer of 2009 would put the production end time to be six months longer than if in Southern Hemisphere.
 Studio filming took place at Studio West in West Auckland.

 Like many Hanna-Barbera characters, Yogi's personality and mannerisms were based on a popular celebrity of his original cartoon's time.
 Art Carney's Ed Norton character on The Honeymooners was said to be Yogi's inspiration; his voice mannerisms broadly mimic Carney as Norton, and Carney in turn received influence from Borscht Belt and comedians of vaudeville.